threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy Gitea.
-- Deploy another Gitea.
+- Deploy another Gitea in double test.
 - Check that Gitea is reachable and certified.
-- Check that deploying another Gitea deployed successfully.
+- Check that deploying another Gitea deployed successfully in double test.

 ### test06_discourse